 No matter the type of collaborative data solution used, the undercurrent to everything in this era is going to be trust.
 Creating sustainable and scalable ways to share data with an eye toward control, consent and compliance will crumble if the foundation of these partnerships is devoid of trust.

 I’m excited about the role TransUnion can play in this more addressable, connected, trusted and transparent era of data cooperation and collaboration.
-If you’re interested in a more in-depth dive into Winterberry Group’s latest research, sponsored in part by TransUnion, click here.

 The views and opinions expressed herein are those of the author(s) and do not necessarily reflect the official policy or position of TransUnion.
 The information contained in this blog is for informational purposes only and does not constitute legal or financial advice.
 You should consult your own attorney or financial adviser regarding your particular situation.
 TransUnion does not guarantee the accuracy or completeness of the information provided.
 The appearance of external hyperlinks does not constitute an endorsement by TransUnion.
 TransUnion LLC and its subsidiaries and affiliates (“TransUnion”) make no endorsement, recommendation, or representation with respect to the information provided herein.
 For complete details of TransUnion products, visit www.transunion.com.